sudsarkar13/CodeFast/README.md

 - 🤖 Generate commit messages and descriptions using local AI models
 - 🎛️ Select your preferred AI model and customize the generated text
 - 😊 Incorporate relevant emojis into commit messages and descriptions
-- 🌡️ Control the creativity of the AI model with temperature setting
 - 🔌 Native-like experience within VS Code
 - 🏠 Offline functionality - no cloud services or API keys required
 - 🆕 Compatible with the latest VS Code versions